rji-futures-lab/game-day-writer-prototype/prototyping.md

 Broadening your design scope tends to be easier than narrowing it.
 When you've done the work to discover salient insights in a specific context, you can look around to see if they hold up in other similar contexts.

-More to the point, *any* significant shift in scope would have been more onerous had we not invested so little in our design up to this point.
-Since our output thus far had been essentially a series of digital doodles, we didn't think twice about tossing it all aside and trying something different.
+More to the point: *Any* significant shift in scope would have been onerous had we not invested so little in our design up to this point.
+Our output thus far had been essentially a series of digital doodles, so we didn't think twice about tossing it all aside and trying something different.

 ## Just getting started